jophab/StackOverflow--Badge-Hunter/README.md

 You should give your login details for stackoverflow (email and password) in the script.

 If you use google or facebook login, this script cant help.
-If anybody is intrested we add that functionality too.
+If anybody is interested we add that functionality too.

 This script will vote on 30 questions (Provided you have 30 remaining votes that day).